From buying refillable makeup products to shopping clean beauty brands, here’s how to give your beauty routine a sustainable makeover.

 3. Support sustainable beauty brands

 When it comes to minimizing your environmental footprint, buying less is always a good idea.
 But for those times when you need a good concealer or a glossy lip, shop brands that put sustainability first.
-(Take a peek at Ethos founders’ top clean beauty picks here.)
+This means both ingredients and packaging.
+Look for products with minimal ingredient lists, organic and Fair Trade ingredients, and those that are free from phthalates, parabens, and other harmful chemicals.
+(Take a peek at Ethos editors’ top clean beauty picks here.)
+When it comes to packaging, less is always more.
+Seek out products with refillable options, paper, glass, or aluminum containers, or those that use minimal amounts of plastic.

 4. Ditch the nasty chemicals